Breaking an executable file

 [fakeld] all your base are belong to us

-Scripts make that idea bare.
-A shell script is not machine code; it is text.
-It is “executable” only because its first line names an interpreter and the kernel hands the file to it.
-Which means the interprter does not have to be a shell.
-So let’s point it at cat:
+Scripts make that idea very clear.
+A shell script is only text.
+It is “executable” because its first line tells the kernel what’s the script’s interpreter.
+Let’s make this clear by point it to cat:

 frn@debian:~$ chmod +x s && ./s